evanmac123/air/README.md

 3. postgresql
 4. libqtwebkit-dev
 5. libpq-dev
+6. nodejs
-6. pgadmin3 (Optional: PostgreSQL GUI admin tool)
+7. pgadmin3 (Optional: PostgreSQL GUI admin tool)
-7. curl (Optional: If using RVM - see below)
+8. curl (Optional: If using RVM - see below)

+If `node.js` is not current enough, you can get it at [Node.js](http://nodejs.org/)

 #### Git
 Run the following commands: